peteroupc/html3dutil/doc/H3DU.Transform.md

 #### Parameters

-* `x` (Type: Array.&lt;number> | number)<br>Number to add to the X coordinate, If "y" and "z" are null or omitted, this is instead a 3-element array giving the numbers to add to the X, Y, and Z coordinates, or a single number to add to all three coordinates.
+* `x` (Type: Array.&lt;number> | number)<br>Number to add to the X coordinate, If "y" and "z" are null, undefined, or omitted, this is instead a 3-element array giving the numbers to add to the X, Y, and Z coordinates, or a single number to add to all three coordinates.
 * `y` (Type: number)<br>Number to add to the Y coordinate.
 If "x" is an array, this parameter may be omitted.
 * `z` (Type: number)<br>Number to add to the Z coordinate.
 If "x" is an array, this parameter may be omitted.